Training for Parents & Professionals

 This workshop will focus on four aspects of No Child Left Behind (NCLB) — Parent Involvement, School Choice, Supplemental Educational Services (SES), and School and District Report Cards.
 The purpose of this training is to inform participants and improve their understanding of the significant commitment made to student achievement by public schools.
 A variety of resources will be provided and reviewed.

-- Transition from School to Adult Life
+- Preparing for the Transition from School to Adult Life: The Basics

 Parents, professionals and students will better understand transition planning and how they can become more active participants in the process.
 Participants will gain knowledge of the legal requirements of IDEA, the availability of adult service agencies, and options and opportunities after high school.